one-commercial-partner/OCPScale/docs/Azure/BootCamps/HybridCloud/03_HybridCloud_Networking_Lab01_VirtualNetworks.md

 4. If prompted, select **Connect**.
 Enter the user name and password you specified when creating the VM.
 You may need to select **More choices**, then **Use a different account**, to specify the credentials you entered when you created the VM.
 5. Select **OK**.
 6. Click **No** on the Networks blade.
 7. From PowerShell, enter `ping vm2`.
-Ping fails, why is that? **Three reasons: 1) Each virtual network is isolated from the other virtual networks, (2) ICMP is not allowed to pass through the Windows firewall by default, and (3) there is no name resolution established.**
+Ping fails, why is that? **Three reasons: 1) Each virtual network is isolated from other virtual networks, (2) ICMP is not allowed to pass through the Windows firewall by default, and (3) there is no name resolution established.**
 8. To allow VM1 to ping other VMs in a later step, enter the following command from PowerShell, which allows ICMP inbound through the Windows firewall:

     `New-NetFirewallRule –DisplayName “Allow ICMPv4-In” –Protocol ICMPv4`

-9. Repeat these steps (connect to the VM and issue the PowerShell command) for VM2 and VM3.
+9. Repeat these steps (connect to the VM and issue the PowerShell command) for VM2.

 ## Exercise 6 - Connect virtual networks with virtual network peering using the Azure portal